Government supporters call on Pakistan's chief justice to resign over releasing ex-PM Imran Khan - ExBulletin

 Judges have grown in power since then.
 The Supreme Court ousted two prime ministers from office: Nawaz Sharif and Yousaf Raza Gillani.

-Khan was dramatically arrested in a courtroom in Islamabad and dragged away by National Accountability Bureau officers last Tuesday on charges of accepting millions of dollars worth of property in exchange for benefits from a real estate tycoon.
+Khan was dramatically arrested in a courtroom in Islamabad and dragged away by officers from the National Accountability Bureau last Tuesday, accused of accepting millions of dollars worth of property in exchange for benefits from real estate tycoon, Malik Riaz.

+On Monday, Khan and his wife, Bushra Bibi, were released on bail and protected from arrest until May 23 after appearing in court in the eastern city of Lahore.
+They face arrest in the tycoon-related case.
+Khan denied the allegations.

+Khan also accused the government of defaming his wife, but Information Minister Marriyum Aurangzeb told reporters the administration had strong evidence that the couples were corrupt.

 A year after his ousting, Khan, a former cricketer-turned-Islamist politician, is still hugely popular in Pakistan.
 He blames Prime Minister Shahbaz Sharif, the country’s military and Washington for his ouster from power, saying it was part of a plot to discredit him.
 All three have denied the charge.